Strong uniqueness for stochastic evolution equations in Hilbert spaces perturbed by a bounded measurable drift: Analytic results and an It o-type formula

-\begin{proof} The proof uses in an essential way that, for any $t>0$, $x \in H$, the law $\pi_t(x,\cdot)$ of $X_t = X(t,x)$ is equivalent to $\mu$.
-This follows from Theorem \ref{tA1} (Girsanov's theorem) in the Appendix, by which the law on $C([0,T]; H)$ of $X(\cdot, x)$ is equivalent to the law of the solution of \eqref{SPDE} with $B=0$, i.e., it is equivalent to the law of the OU process $Z(t,x)$ given in \eqref{ou11}.
+\end{theorem} \begin{pf} The proof uses in an essential way that, for any $t>0$, $x \in H$, the law $\pi_t(x,\cdot)$ of $X_t = X(t,x)$ is equivalent to $\mu$.
+This follows from Theorem~\ref{tA1} (Girsanov's theorem) in the \hyperref[app]{Appendix},\vadjust{\goodbreak} by which the law on $C([0,T]; H)$ of $X(\cdot, x)$ is equivalent to the law of the solution of (\ref{SPDE}) with $B=0$, that is, it is equivalent to the law of the OU process $Z(t,x)$ given in (\ref{ou11}).
 In particular, their transition probabilities are equivalent.
-But it is well known that the law of $Z(t,x)$ is equivalent to $\mu$ for all $t >0 $ and $x \in H$ in our case (see [Theorem 11.3]\cite{DZ}).
+But it is well known that the law of $Z(t,x)$ is equivalent to $\mu$ for all $t >0 $ and $x \in H$ in our case; see~\cite{DZ}, Theorem 11.3.

-Let us first describe a formal proof based on an heuristic use of It\^o's formula, and then give the necessary rigorous details by approximations.
+Let us first describe a formal proof based on an heuristic use of It\^o's formula, and then give the necessary rigorous details by approximations. \textit{Step} 1.
+Formal proof.